ballerina-platform/ballerina-distribution/examples/http-trace-logs/http_trace_logs.md

 # HTTP service - Trace logs

-HTTP trace logs can be used to monitor the HTTP traffic that goes in and out of Ballerina.
-By default, trace logs are disabled.
-To enable trace logs, the log level has to be set to `TRACE` using the `-Cballerina.http.traceLogConsole=true` runtime argument.
+Ballerina allows enabling HTTP trace logs, which can be used to monitor the HTTP traffic that goes in and out of the application.
+HTTP trace logs are disabled by default, and to enable them, the log level has to be set to `TRACE` using the `-Cballerina.http.traceLogConsole=true` runtime argument.

 ::: code http_trace_logs.bal :::